hiiamboris/red-wiki/Red-View-Graphic-System.md

     on-<event>: func [face [object!] event [event!]]

+    <event> : any valid event name (from above table)
     face    : face object which receives the event event   : event value.

-It is possible to define an actor which will be called when the face is shown for the first time, just before system resources are allocated for it.
-For that, just define an `on-create` actor.
+In addition to the GUI events, it is possible to define an `on-create` actor which will be called when the face is shown for the first time, just before system resources are allocated for it.

 **Return value**